The next cohort will begin in September 2017. Apply now to reserve your space!

-- Attend at least eight of the nine meetings per year
+- Attend at least eight of the ten monthly meetings

-Cost per participant is $925; scholarships are available.
+- Cost per participant is $925; scholarships are available—ask Julie.

 Judith Kidd has over 25 years of experience in nonprofit leadership and governance as a board president, organization leader, university instructor, college dean, fundraiser and director of community foundation and corporate philanthropy.
 She was most recently the Associate Dean of Harvard College for Student Life and Activities.
 Prior to assuming that position she was: Vice President for Development and Co-Chief Operating Officer of City Year; Manager of Donor Relations for the Boston Foundation; and, Manager of Corporate Contributions for Bank of Boston.
 She has taught graduate courses in fund-raising and nonprofit management for Radcliffe Seminars, the Harvard University Extension School and the Boston University School of Management MBA program.
 She has also been lead governance trainer for the Executive Service Corps and a frequent consultant on governance issues.
 She holds a BA from Williams College, a Certificate in Leadership Coaching from the Gestalt International Study Center, and a Certificate for Advanced Studies in Management from Radcliffe Seminars.